sdil/personal-blog/content/learning/index.md

 ## 2016

 - Studied basic Java, PHP & MySQL in my university years.
-- Taught myself IBM Cloud, Cloudant & Cloud Foundry for dissertation project.
+- Developed a document management system with a team of 5 students using IBM Cloud, Cloudant & Cloud Foundry for our university dissertation project.

 ## 2011